consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 # [Data Rights Protocol](https://github.com/consumer-reports-digital-lab/data-rights-protocol) v.0.6

-**DRAFT FOR COMMENT**: Visit the [Data Rights Protocol](https://datarightsprotocol.org/) home page for details on our Data Rights Roundtable on October 19th, 2021.
-To provide feedback on this draft protocol, make a [new issue](https://github.com/consumer-reports-digital-lab/data-rights-protocol/issues/new) or [pull request](https://github.com/consumer-reports-digital-lab/data-rights-protocol/pulls) in this repository or you may provide feedback through this form: [https://forms.gle/YC7nKRs3ZQMWLvw27](https://forms.gle/YC7nKRs3ZQMWLvw27).
+**DRAFT FOR COMMENT**: To provide feedback on this draft protocol, make a [new issue](https://github.com/consumer-reports-digital-lab/data-rights-protocol/issues/new) or [pull request](https://github.com/consumer-reports-digital-lab/data-rights-protocol/pulls) in this repository or you may provide feedback through this form: [https://forms.gle/YC7nKRs3ZQMWLvw27](https://forms.gle/YC7nKRs3ZQMWLvw27).

 Protocol changes from 0.5 to 0.6: